pfroysdon/pfroysdon.github.io/_pages/projects.md

 	<img width="180" img src="/images/masked_transformer.png">
 </p>

-This repo is a collection of tools from **personal and Ph.D. research in mathematics and machine learning**:
+This repo is a collection of tools from **personal and professional research in mathematics and machine learning**:
-- [**TabMT**](https://github.com/pfroysdon/projects/blob/main/applied_math/tabmt) Generating Tabular data with Masked Transformers. **This work was presented at NeurIPS 2023 as a Spotlight paper and earned the Leidos CTO Award.**
+- [**TabMT**](https://github.com/pfroysdon/projects/blob/main/applied_math/tabmt) Generating Tabular data with Masked Transformers. **This work was a partnership that my co-author presented at NeurIPS 2023 as a Spotlight paper and we earned the Leidos CTO Award.**
 - [**Cascaded AML**](https://github.com/pfroysdon/projects/blob/main/applied_math/cascaded_aml) performs an adversarial machine learning (AML) analysis using a cascaded algorithm.
 - [**ilpLite**](https://github.com/pfroysdon/projects/blob/main/applied_math/ilp_lite) is a complete implementation of integer linear programming for network analysis.
 - [**JPDAF**](https://github.com/pfroysdon/projects/blob/main/applied_math/jpdaf) is a complete implementation of a joint-probability data-association filter (JPDAF); basically a cascaded EKF for object tracking.